-To take control of your life or exercise personal leadership is to take responsibility for yourself and for every area of your life.
-It means being connected with your values, your vision and to set meaningful goals for yourself.
-When you do, you become more productive, more optimistic, able to solve problems more easily and ultimately have less stress in your life.
+It means being connected with your values and vision and setting meaningful goals for yourself.
+When you take control, you become more productive and more optimistic.
+You are able to tackle and solve problems more easily, and ultimately experience less stress in your life.

-No doubt, with all the chaos and uncertainty that is going in the world these days it may be difficult to feel like you are in charge of your life, and while there are some things you have no control over, there are plenty you do.
+No doubt, with all the chaos and uncertainty going on in the world these days it may be difficult to feel like you are in charge of your life, and while there are some things you have no control over, there are plenty you do.

 As your own CEO, here are some ways in which you can take control of your life and exercise personal leadership:

-In your life your mission statement could be something like: "My purpose is to live life to the fullest by taking the care of my health, relationships, finances and overall happiness to the best of my abilities."
+Your life your mission statement could be something like: "My purpose is to live life to the fullest by taking the care of my health, relationships, finances and overall happiness to the best of my abilities."

 Maintain a positive attitude.
-Sometimes

 one of the hardest things to do is remain

 way of any launch or rollout.

 without any glitches?
 Definitely not!

 Have fun.
-While taking control of your life involves a lot of planning, strategy and executing, it could weigh you down if you forget to take time to have some fun.
+While taking control of your life involves a lot of planning, strategy and executing, it could weigh you down if you forget to take time for some fun.
 Living a full, productive life requires maintaining balance between work, relaxation and recreation.
 Too much structure makes Jack or Jill a dull person.